agorischek/semantic-expect/README.md

 ## Matcher

-Semantic Expect provides the `toDefinitely` matcher, which assesses whether input content meets some assertion.
+Semantic Expect provides the `toDefinitely` matcher, which assesses whether input content meets some requirement.
 The input content itself will typically come from a non-deterministic process, such as an LLM or other generative AI technology, and thus can't be checked for equivalence with a hardcoded value using a traditional matcher like `toBe`.
-The assertions should be kept broad enough that they can _definitely_ be met even with the inherent variability of the content being tested.
+The requirements should be kept broad enough that they can _definitely_ be met even with the inherent variability of the content being tested.